 The purpose of importing historic gross earnings is to assist in determining the AWE and ADP when an employee takes leave, especially where the business has moved to a new payroll system.

 Payment for leave is generally paid at:

 N.B.
-The Historic Gross Earnings export has no impact or relationship at all with employee YTD earnings for the current financial year.
+The Historic Gross Earnings export has no impact or relationship at all with employee Year To Date (YTD) earnings for the current financial year.
 If you wish to import employee YTD earnings refer to the Opening Balances import.

 Regardless of the method used, you will be given the option of exporting the template containing the column headers and either:

 Understanding how the Historic Gross Earnings template works

 When you export the template, you will notice there are 4 worksheets that cover each payroll frequency: weekly, fortnightly, half monthly and monthly:

 Your employees will be assigned to the relevant worksheet based on their assigned pay schedule.
 Although you may not have each pay schedule set up in the business, the reason we include all four pay frequencies is to cater for scenarios where employees may have been paid at a different frequency during the 52 week period.

 If you have exported the template containing employees, the first 4 columns will be pre-populated using the data contained in the system.